robert17/iotf-rtd/docs/devices/device_mgmt/requests.rst

 Firmware Actions - Download
 ---------------------------

-The Download Firmware action can be initiated by using either the Internet of Things Foundation dashboard, or the REST API.
+The Download Firmware action can be initiated by using either the IoT Platform dashboard, or the REST API.

 To initiate a firmware download using the REST API, issue a POST request to /mgmt/requests.
 The information provided is: